DarinNaoroji15/Ticketing-System-Capstone/README.md

 <img width="957" height="392" alt="image" src="https://github.com/user-attachments/assets/46ab0667-3f7e-473a-86ee-5128f7ae3d63" />

-It is running locally and this is the basic UI when you open the HTML Document.
+It is running locally and this is the basic UI when you open the HTML file.